taste5/lighthack/test_tools/usb_test/README.md

 1. Burn the sketch to your Arduino using the Arduino IDE.
 2. Start the Eos Family software, and connect your device to the machine running Eos (if not the same machine).
+3. Navigate to Setup > Device Settings > Show Control on sidebar > OSC.
+Set OSC USB to enabled
-3. Navigate to the Eos diagnostics tab ([Tab & 99]).
+4. Navigate to the Eos diagnostics tab ([Tab & 99]).
 You should see log messages about an OSC handshake completing:

 ![handshake messages](https://github.com/ETCLabs/OSCHardware/raw/master/test_tools/usb_test/handshake.png)

-4. On the diagnostics tab, click the button labeled "Incoming OSC (off)" to turn on display of OSC messages.
+5. On the diagnostics tab, click the button labeled "Incoming OSC (off)" to turn on display of OSC messages.
 You should see a ping message coming from your device once per second with an incrementing number argument:

 ![ping messages](https://github.com/ETCLabs/OSCHardware/raw/master/test_tools/usb_test/ping.png)